pnicto/dotfiles/README.md

 # TODO

-*   Add keybindings, commands that are useful, usage of scripts like cms.sh
+- Add keybindings, commands that are useful, usage of scripts like cms.sh

+# Notes

+- [ ] How to deal with oh my zsh plugins
+- [ ] dealing with chezmoi config file itself (chezmoi templates)
+- [ ] the sessions file and other scripts that are not there (encryption stuff)
+- [ ] ssh stuff
+- make detailed notes of setup of existing stuff